roypabio/Models/README.md

  # HESTIA
  ***
-    A research platform that asseses environmental impact of agriculture sector
+    A research platform that asseses the environmental impacts of the agriculture sector